Getting out of Debt

 Many senior citizens live on fixed incomes, and debt hits them extra hard.
 Even seniors who work or who have socked away nice amounts of money for retirement often find themselves struggling with debt.

 What makes the situation worse is that scammers see seniors as easy prey.
-Shady characters get in touch and promise to eliminate seniors' debt.
-What really happens is that they take seniors' money, putting these folks even more into the hole.
+Shady characters get in touch and promise to eliminate seniors’ debt.
+What happens is that they take seniors’ money, putting these folks even more into the hole.
 Not cool.

 The good news is that legitimate avenues exist to help seniors with their debt.
-The options in your situation may include bankruptcy, downsizing, reverse mortgages or debt consolidation.
+The options in your situation may include bankruptcy, downsizing, reverse mortgages, or debt consolidation.
 Sometimes, all you can do is empower yourself with information and fend off the collectors.
-That's OK, too.
+That’s OK, too.

 Additional Resources